ocaml/ocaml.org/data/tutorials/language/0it_05_imperative.md

 -->

-# Mutability, Loops, and Imperative Programming
+# Mutability and Imperative Control Flow

 Imperative and functional programming both have unique merits, and OCaml allows combining them efficiently.
 In the first part of this tutorial, we introduce mutable state and imperative control flow.
 See the second part for examples of recommended or discouraged use of these features.